corsen2000/vim-mode-tutor/tour.md

 to use vim mode and helps you practice using the features of vim that are often found in the vim mode of other editors.

+This file is written in markdown and is best viewed in an editor that supports markdown syntax highlighting.
+Because this is written in markdown some characters must be escaped with a backslash.
+This does not occur often, but it is important to keep in mind when viewing commands.

 ## 3 modes of vim
 * command mode - used to enter commands and navigate within a file
   * escape - enter command mode with the escape key